 Show, Don’t Tell

-Having long product descriptions of a link to a blog post that tells customers more about your products is all very well, but if you really want them to engage with your site, consider including video in the form of tutorials or demonstrations.
+Having long product descriptions of a link to a blog post that tells customers more about your products is all very well, but if you want them to engage with your site, consider including video in the form of tutorials or demonstrations.